bryndrury/3DEngine/README.md

 # 3DEngine
 Just learning about 3d graphics, feel free to have a look.
-It's not very fast and the code is remarkably ugly but hey ho.
+It's not very fast but hey ho.

+I thought the maths looked cool so I gave it a go.

 I followed the videos made by javidx9 (i.e. One Lone Coder) in his Code-It yourself series, the link to the first video: https://www.youtube.com/watch?v=ih20l3pJoeU&ab_channel=javidx9